2U1/Molmo-Finetune/README.md

 ### Finetune with LoRA

+**IMPORTANT:** As the model is a preview version, it is a bit unstable when using LoRA.
+It is preferred to use full finetuning for now.

 If you want to train only the language model with LoRA and perform full training for the vision model:

 ```bash